domek123/domek123/README.md

 ## About Me:
-- 🔭 Currently working as full-stack developer in Luqam
+🔭 Currently working as full-stack developer in Luqam </br>
-- 📚 Studying at AGH University (Computer Science)
+📚 Studying at AGH University (Computer Science)</br>
-- ⚡️ My motto: "No problem is unsolvable with a little creativity and fun."
+⚡️ My motto: "No problem is unsolvable with a little creativity and fun."</br>

-- 🌱 Some side projects in progress
+ 🌱 Some side projects in progress</br>

 ## 💻 Technologies

 | Frontend | Backend | Mobile | Database | Others |